Getting married in 2020? Here’s your guide to prepare for the big day by C&C

 The once-in-a-lifetime experience suffered a rather unplanned and lengthy hiatus, but the good news is that weddings are now getting back on track.
 With a set of new safety rules and regulations that one must comply with for their and everyone else’s well-being, couples are now planning to finally live the dream of a perfect wedding and celebrate with their families and friends.

 If you or any of your loved ones is getting married in the near future, we’ve got you covered — literally.
-From masks to tailored suits and sartorial accessories, here are a few tips and suggestions to consider.
+From masks to tailored wedding suits and sartorial accessories, here are a few tips and suggestions to consider.

 Here are 5 different outfits with just one blazer, so without further ado